fibre-ether/hangman-react/README.md

-A web app made using React.js and Bootstrap
+# A web app made using React.js and Bootstrap
+This is a word game inspired by hangman where you try to guess the word with the help of some clues before running out tries.